Teaching English Volunteering in Rome - Italy

 What to expect and how you'll make an impact

-In Rome there are several communities that, due to low-quality schooling and scarcity of economic resources, are not able to access English language education.
-This often leads to a lack of opportunities for those born into disadvantaged neighbourhoods.
+In Italy, many people are not able to access proper English language education due to low-quality schooling and scarcity of economic resources in some areas.
+This often leads to a lack of opportunities for most of the population.
 The Teaching English project provides access to language lessons for a variety of different people, including children, youth, adults and the elderly.